Capstone-Projects-2022-Fall/project-patreon-shout/README.md

 # Project Abstract

-This document proposes a web application that allows content creators to have their Patreon posts automatically sent to other social platforms.
-Non-content creator users of this web application will also be able to see the posts of the Patreon creators they follow.
-This will improve creator outreach to users of the web application by showing recommended creators to follow.
+Patreon Shout is a web application that allows content creators to have their Patreon posts automatically sent to other social platforms.
+This feature makes posting new content simple and effective.
+Patreon Shout also caters to users who are not content creators, which we refer to as Patrons.
+With our main feed, Patrons are able to see and interact with the posts of the Patreon creators they follow with tools to sort and filter their feed the way they like.
+These features work in tandem to provide a way to improve creator outreach and user interaction.

 # High Level Requirement

 From a content creator standpoint, the web application will be given a Patreon creator token and a choice of which social platforms they want their Patreon posts sent to.
 Then the creator will provide all information and do all actions needed to have the web application send posts to a social platform.
 Afterwards, each time a Patreon post is created, the post will be sent to the indicated social platform(s).
 From a patron standpoint, users will be able to sign up on the website and keep track of all the Patreon creators they follow in one place.
 The users will also be able to search through and filter their creator posts shown to them to find specific posts.
-There will also be a chance to find other Patreon creators through the use of a recommendation system based on their currently followed creators.

 # Conceptual Design